omarassed/omarassed/README.md

-- 👋 Hi, I’m @omarassed, welcome to my GitHub!
+Hi, I’m @omarassed — welcome to my GitHub!
-- 👨‍💻 I’m a software engineer with 4 years of experience building full-stack applications using React, Ruby on Rails, though I currently specialize in the MERN stack.
+👨‍💻 I’m a software engineer and recent T-Mobile Software Engineering Intern with hands-on experience building full-stack applications using Java (Spring Boot), React, Node.js, and the MERN stack.
-- 🧠 I’m currently diving deep into AI/ML, large language models (LLMs), and how to build real-world applications powered by AI agents.
-- 🤝 I’m looking to collaborate on projects involving AI integration, LLM workflows, and smart full-stack apps that push the boundaries of automation and intelligence.
+⚙️ I’ve worked across the full software development lifecycle — designing UIs, building APIs, integrating databases, writing tests, and deploying to cloud environments (AWS).
+📊 Recently, I built production-grade systems including a real-time metrics dashboard, REST API integrations, and microservices for automating data workflows.
+🤖 I'm currently exploring applied AI, LLM-powered developer tools, and how to integrate agentic AI into real-world web applications.
+🤝 I’m open to collaborating on full-stack, cloud, or AI-driven projects.
-- 📫 How to reach me ... via email omar.assed@gmail.com or just here on GitHub
+📫 Reach me at omar.assed@gmail.com
+ or here on GitHub

 <!---
 omarassed/omarassed is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.